michaelbull/rs-api/README.markdown

 The [Bestiary API][bestiary-api] facilitates searching for a beast given a number of search filters (e.g. name, weakness, [Slayer][slayer] category).

-Numerous filters can be applied to the search by chaining them together, and are [lazily evaluated][lazy-evaluation] when calling the terminal `search` method.
+Numerous filters can be applied to the search by chaining them together, and are [lazily evaluated][lazy-evaluation] when calling the terminal `results` method.

 ```java
 ImmutableMap<Integer, String> beasts = bestiary.search()